Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

 ------ | ---- |  -------
-1  | ipython | quick intro to ipython and the notebook 1  | setup  | set up your environment / get the talk files 1  | notebook magics | special notebook commands that can be very usefull 1  | plotting	| how to create beautifull inline plots 1  | symbolic math | quick demo of sympy model
+1  | ipython | quick intro to ipython and the notebook 1  | setup  | set up your environment / get the talk files 1  | notebook basics | navigate the notebook
+1  | notebook magics | special notebook commands that can be very usefull 1  | plotting	| how to create beautifull inline plots 1  | symbolic math | quick demo of sympy model
 1  | typsetting | include markdown, Latex via MathJax
-1  | customising | loading a customer css and custom matplotlib config file 1  | git cell    | add code to a special cell that would commit to git 1  | output formats | how to publish your work to html, pdf or jeveal.js presentation
+1  | loading code | how to load a remote .py code file 1  | gist         | paste some of your work to gist for sharing 1  | customising | loading a customer css and custom matplotlib config file 1  | git cell    | add code to a special cell that would commit to git 1  | output formats | how to publish your work to html, pdf or jeveal.js presentation